 - Ask club advisors of any student organization that you participate in if you need to order any type of honors cord or stole to wear at the graduation ceremony.

 - Make sure you don’t have any unreturned items or unpaid fines

 - Ask if you owe NWACC any money and pay any outstanding debts.
 Diplomas and transcripts will not be sent if all financial obligations to NWACC are not met.

-- Stop by the NWACC Transfer Center (Student Center 2nd Floor)
+- Contact the NWACC Transfer Center (Student Center 2nd Floor)